OlofLindber9/BluetoothComputerControllerAndroidApp/README.md

 ## Description
 This project enables a user to control the mouse on a Windows desktop using an Android device via Bluetooth.
 The application consists of two parts: an Android app and a Java-based Windows service.

-## Features
-- Control mouse movements and MOUSE1 from an Android device.
-- Connect to a Windows computer via Bluetooth.

 ## Prerequisites
 ### For the Android App:
 - Android Studio